temporalio/documentation/docs-src/cloud/tcld/user/set-namespace-permissions.md

 ### `--user-email`

-Specify the user's email to set Namespace permissions to.
+Specify the email address of the user to assign Namespace-level permissions to.

 **Example**